 LAA Ref Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification 8 8 Discounted at stage 3 See Appendix B LAA36 5 1.5 45 Paddock No significant physical constraints identified No significant constraints identified Separated from settlement boundary but adjoins a site with pp which would connect the site to Worksop.
-Potentially suitable subject to satisfactory outcomes regarding design, nature conservation/tree retention, and highway/access.
-Located within an area with a buoyant housing market.
-Zoopla statistics suggest a steady increase in house prices in Worksop over the past five years.
-Greenfield site.
-No significant contribution to regeneration priorities.
-The suitability of the site should be informed by a landscape assessment.
-Available Potentially suitable subject to satisfactory outcomes regarding landscape impact, design, nature conservation /tree retention, and highway/acc ess.
-Discounted at stage 3 See Appendix B R 8 6 144 Agricultu e Access should be gained through the adjacent sites references LAA279 and LAA469.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology R A G Reasoned justification /tree retention, and highway/acc ess.
+LAA45 8 144 Agricultur e Access should be gained through the adjacent sites references LAA279 and LAA469.
 The route should be suitable for buses.
 Access should be safeguarded to land to the west.
 No significant environmental constraints identified.
 Potential to be policy compliant subject to the adjoining site being taken forward.
 In isolation, the site would not deliver an accessible development.
 This would be contrary to paragraph 91 of the NPPF which seeks to deliver healthy, inclusive, safe places.
 The site may be suitable once the adjoining site has been developed, or as part of a larger site which adjoins the settlement boundary.
 Zoopla statistics indicate a steady rise in house prices in Worksop over the past five years.
 This suggests Worksop is a popular residential area with a buoyant housing market.
 Greenfield site The suitability of the site for development should be informed by a landscape assessment.
 There are no heritage constraints, and no nature conservation designations identified.
 The site is available The site is potentially suitable as part of a larger development with the adjoining sites.
-If taken forward in isolation, a suitable access route to the land to the rear of the site should be maintained Progession to stage 4 See Appendix B

-LAA Ref Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA46 2 10.
-187 Agricultur e The site would require at least two points of access onto the A60 connecting a bus route through the site.
+If taken forward in isolation, a suitable access route to the land to the rear of the site should be maintained Progession to stage 4 See Appendix B LAA46 2 and LAA46 9 2 1100 Agricultur e The site would require at least two points of access onto the A60 connecting a bus route through the site.
 The site should also be connected through to the development to the south as much as possible, but even then, would likely be an isolated community.
 The Highway Authority is sceptical as to whether the traffic impact of the development could reasonably be mitigated only having access to the A60, and therefore, a development would be unable to disperse traffic widely.
-Site adjoins a Local Wildlife Site Carlton Forest Sandpit (5/3361).
+Sites adjoins a Local Wildlife Site Carlton Forest Sandpit (5/3361).
 Potential to be policy compliant subject to the adjoining site being taken forward.
 In isolation, the site would not deliver an accessible development.
 This would be contrary to paragraph 91 of the NPPF which seeks to deliver healthy, inclusive, safe places.
 The site may be suitable once the adjoining site has been developed, or as part of a larger site which adjoins the settlement boundary.
 Zoopla statistics indicate a steady rise in house prices in Worksop over the past five years.
 This suggests Worksop is a popular residential area with a buoyant housing market.
 Greenfield site The suitability of the site for development should be informed by a landscape assessment.
 There are no heritage constraints identified.
 The site adjoins a Local Wildlife Site.
 The site is available The site is potentially suitable as part of a larger development with the adjoining sites.
-If taken forward in isolation, a suitable access route to the land to the rear of the site should be maintained Progression to stage 4 See Appendix B LAA46 5 0.5 30 Car park No significant constraints identified.
-No significant constraints identified.
-Potentially policy compliant.
-The loss of the car park/impact on on-street parking should be assessed if taken forward.
-Potentially suitable.
-The loss of the car park/impact on onstreet parking should be assessed if taken forward. residential area with a buoyant Brownfield site on edge of town centre.
-Opportunity for town centre regeneration.
-The site is well contained.
-The southern part of the site is within the Worksop conservation area.
-This contains a former maltings complex dating to the 19th century, regarded as having a positive impact on the Conservation Area's character and appearance.
-Conservation would resist attempts to develop the site without the retention and re-use of this historic complex.
-PP was previously granted for its conversion, but has since expired.
-The rest of the site is within the conservation area's setting, so would need to preserve or enhance that setting.
-The site is available The site presents an opportunity to improve the town centre.
-Housing would increase footfall and support town centre regeneration.
-The loss of the town centre car park would need to be taken into consideration .
-However, there are a number of car parks in and around the town centre which are seldom completely full.
-Discounted at Stage 3 See Appendix B
+If taken forward in isolation, a suitable access route to the land to the rear of the site should be maintained Progression to stage 4 See Appendix B